mariia1357/PhononicBandGap/README.md

 # PhononicBandGap
-There was used one method of calculation of Phonoic BandGap that gave an error in diagonal propagation of an acoustic wave.
-It is interesting to look at another way of calculation using the Pressure Acoustic Module.
+Solid Mechanics Module is not appropriate module for accurate calculation of Phononic BandGap as the result in some cases diverges due to the choice of number eigenfrequencies.